Arizona — Horseshoe Bend on the Colorado River

 What You'll Need

-• Official Transcripts — Official transcripts from a USDE-recognized accredited institution showing the conferral of a Master's degree (or higher).
+• Official Transcripts — Transcripts showing the conferral of a Master's degree from a USDE-accredited institution (or foreign equivalent).

-• ACEND Verification Statement — A signed document from an ACEND-accredited program director verifying completion of didactic and supervised practice requirements.
+• ACEND Verification Statement — A signed document from your program director verifying completion of an accredited dietetics program.

 How to Apply